Is Rotterdam worth visiting? 10 Reasons Why You Should Go

 Probably the latter refers to how hard the people of Rotterdam worked on rebuilding the city after the war and creating a harbor that is now one of the biggest in the world.
 Or Amsterdam is just overcrowded and the people living there don’t have the patience anymore.

-For instance, when arriving at the train station you need to have your things up and ready.
+For instance, when arriving at the train station in Amsterdam you need to have your things up and ready.
 One little hesitation with your train card at the gate will lead to people bumping into you, and looking back at you with a look of irritation.

 In Rotterdam, everything is far less crowded and the streets wider, making it more clear where you are walking.
 It’s the perfect place to wander around aimlessly and be able to stop for a moment to look around without anybody bumping into you or vice versa.